See the full list of requirements and courses in the college catalog.

-Baldwin Honors Scholars are Drew’s highest-achieving students, chosen for their strong academic record and exceptional leadership to pursue opportunities for independent learning, engagement and research beyond the regular undergraduate curriculum.
+Baldwin Honors Scholars are Drew’s highest-achieving students, chosen for their strong academic record and capacity to pursue independent learning and research.
+Baldwin Scholars learn to innovate and collaborate to move their ideas forward, all within a supportive, inclusive community of scholars.

 If you have demonstrated academic excellence and talent, purposeful engagement, and leadership in your school or community, you are eligible to be considered for the Baldwin Scholars program.

-You must have an A average in your high school’s most rigorous college preparatory program, and a minimum SAT score in the low to mid-1200s (critical reading and mathematics) or a total ACT score of 27.
+You must have an A average in your high school’s most rigorous college preparatory program, and a minimum SAT score of 1300 (critical reading and mathematics) or a total ACT score of 28.

 Current Drew students may also be nominated by the faculty to join the Honors Program or apply during their first and sophomore years.

-The admissions committee selects students for the program based on their admission applications and supporting documents.
-See Program Admission and Requirements for more information.
+The admissions committee selects students for the program based on their admission application and supporting documents.
 Candidates will be notified of their selection at the time of their admission to Drew.
 There is a cap on the Baldwin Program of 60 students per class.

 Once they have entered the Baldwin program, students are expected to maintain a 3.6 GPA to remain in the program.
-A 3.0 GPA is required to retain the Baldwin Scholarship.
+The Baldwin Honors Scholarship is annually renewed for students who remain eligible for and participate in the Baldwin Honors program.